St Pete Pride is made possible by dedicated volunteers.

 Q: Can I still volunteer even if I am unable to attend pre-event meetings?

 A: Yes!
 We need your help!
 A great deal of work takes place during the event.
-If there is important information discussed in pre-event meetings it will be passes along via email.
+If there is important information discussed in pre-event meetings it will be passed along via email.
 However, these pre-event meetings usually include door-prizes, so it’s recommend that you come so you don’t miss out!

 Q: Is volunteering fun?